raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

     = in other words (más común) `The company is expanding its operations; in other words, it is opening new offices in Europe`
     = namely (f) `The company is expanding its operations; namely, it is opening new offices in Europe`

-en lo que a mi respecta
+en lo que X respecta
-    = as far as I'm concerned `As far as I'm concerned, the project is going well`
+    = as far as X is concerned
+    ?
+En lo que respecta al proyecto, todo va bien : `As far as the project is concerned, everything is going well` ?
+En lo que a mi respecta, el proyecto va bien : `As far as I'm concerned, the project is going well`

 cuando se trata de X,
     = when it comes to X `When it comes to learning a language, practice is key`